adlnet/xAPI-Spec/xAPI-Communication.md

 * Remove the "voided" property from the Statement, if present.
 Remember, if the value of the voided property is true, then the Statement MUST NOT be converted.
 * Add "version": "1.0.0"
 * If an authority was not previously set, set the authority to an Agent identified by an account with a homePage set to the home page corresponding to the system performing the conversion and an accountName of "unknown".
-* if the Statement property in Context was set, remove it from the Statement.
+* If the "statement" property in Context was set, remove it from the Statement.
-* Preserve all other properties without modification, including "stored".
-Stored will still be updated if the Statement is passed to another system.
+* Preserve all other properties without modification, including "stored". "stored" will still be updated if the Statement is sent to an LRS.

 ######Conversion of Statements created based on version 0.95

-A 1.0.0 system converting a Statement created in 0.95 MUST follow the steps below:
+A 1.0.0 Client converting a Statement created in 0.95 MUST follow the steps below:

 * If the Statement is voided, do not convert it.
 * Remove the "voided" property from the Statement, if present.
 Remember, if the value of the voided property is true, then the Statement MUST NOT be converted.
 * Add "version": "1.0.0"
 * If an authority was not previously set, set the authority to an Agent identified by an account with a homePage set to the home page corresponding to the system performing the conversion and an accountName of "unknown".
 * If the Statement property in Context was set to anything other than a StatementRef, remove it from the Statement.
-* Preserve all other properties without modification, including "stored".
-Stored will still be updated if the Statement is passed to another system.
+* Preserve all other properties without modification, including "stored". "stored" will still be updated if the Statement is sent to an LRS.

 ######Example